A fresh approach to keeping Adelaide Moving

 Maximising road space and movement at intersections during peak periods across the network, particularly within inner areas, will be piloted for further implementation.

 - New hours of operation for clearways and bicycle lanes on Greenhill Road, between Anzac Highway and Glynburn Road (for further information click here to download the fact sheet).
-Signs indicating changes to parking restrictions will be installed in two stages: Anzac Highway to Fullarton Road commencing 28 August 2016 with an expected completion date of mid-September 2016, and Fullarton Road to Glynburn Road commencing mid-September with an expected completion date of late October 2016 (weather permitting).
+The installation of signs indicating changes to parking restrictions along Greenhill Road were completed in late October 2016.

 - A full time ban of the right turn movement from Richmond Road onto ANZAC Highway, Keswick, implemented on 31 May 2016.